 - Some special Macy's parade balloons include the following types:

-- Falloons: Introduced in the 1980s, falloons are float-based cold air ballons.
+Falloons: Introduced in the 1980s, "falloons" are float-based cold air balloons.

 - Depending on the balloon size, it takes 30 to 100 balloon handlers to guide the giant helium balloons along the parade route.